thraddash/thraddash.github.io/posts/2021-07-17-nodejs-recipe-app.md

 # About the Project
 - Learn how to code in React/Nodejs by writing a Recipe App.
 - A way to organized my list of cooking recipes.
-- Ultilize[Netlify](https://www.netlify.com/) to deploy and host content for testing.
+- Ultilize [Netlify](https://www.netlify.com/) to deploy and host content for testing.
 <br/>

 ## Starting the App